neurosnap/robodux/README.md

 - philosophical differences

-At this point in time, the primary benefit to use `robodux` over `redux-starter-kit` is to leverage slice helpers.
-RSK is also trying to be opinionated about how people should use it.
-The driving motivation for RSK is to be able to install it and nothing else to get redux setup with minimal boilerplate.
+At this point in time, the primary benefit to use `robodux` over `redux-starter-kit` is to leverage slice helpers. `redux-toolkit` is also trying to be opinionated about how people should use it.
+The driving motivation for `redux-toolkit` is to be able to install it and nothing else to get redux setup with minimal boilerplate.
 It accomplishes this goal by installing `redux` and other dependencies and re-exports them.
 This is certainly welcome for many developers, however, `robodux` isn't trying to supersede `redux`.
 Instead, the goal of `robodux` is to be an addition to `redux` in a non-intrusive manner and to build scalable applications by using a set of repeatable functions that store commonly used data structures in `redux`. `redux-toolkit` still recommends `redux-thunk` for most applications which is a poor choice for managing side-effects in a `redux` application and should only be used for very simple applications.

 Redux wants reducers to be the star of the application.
 This library de-emphasizes `redux` and heavily emphasizes side-effect libraries like